12 Reasons We Love St. Helena Island

 St. Helena Island boasts at least three working farms which sell their fresh produce and other items to the public right there on site.
 Barefoot Farms and Pasture Shed Farms are both located along Sea Island Parkway and offer a variety of goodies as the Lowcountry seasons change.
 Dempsey Farms on Sea Island Parkway also operates a family-friendly U Pick field where folks are welcome to come and pick their own strawberries and tomatoes.
 You will also find a dozen or so roadside stands popping up on the island during the height of the local growing season.
 Nothing beats fresh local produce grown right here in Beaufort’s soil.

 St. Helena Island boasts several fantastic local restaurants.
-Enjoy authentic Gullah family recipes and taste the culture in your food at The Gullah Grub Restaurant in Frogmore and indulge in the goodness of local seafood at Bella Luna, Sweetgrass Restaurant, The Foolish Frog and The Johnson Creek Tavern.
+Enjoy authentic Gullah family recipes and taste the culture in your food at The Gullah Grub Restaurant in Frogmore and indulge in the goodness of local seafood at Morgan River Grill, The Foolish Frog and The Johnson Creek Tavern.
 It’s awesome to be able to eat at a restaurant where the food on your plate is tied to the local culture, and is most likely all sourced from the island too.

 Bet you never thought of that.